nass15456/CTFs/DaVinciCTF/Principiante.md

 As we can see we need in each round to send n time the keyboard within the note in the last part, so (n-1) of simple keyboard and the last will have the note

-I created a sipmple keyboad and a dictionary of keyboard of each note, in addition i removed the right border of the simple keyboard because when we concatinate with another one we will have also the left border of the second one :
+I created a simple keyboad and a dictionary of keyboard of each note, in addition i removed the right border of the simple keyboard because when we concatinate with another one we will have also the left border of the second one :

 ```
 keboad = ["____________________________",